Silvhorn Automotive offers maintenance to a variety of vehicle belts and hoses.

 If your timing belt breaks, your engine will stop working and typically will cause major engine damage.
 That’s why it’s important to have your timing belt regularly inspected.
 If the belt is loose or has slipped the valves could open at the wrong time and be struck by your engine’s pistons.
 Warning sounds include a slapping noise coming from your engine.
 This indicates a slipped belt.

 During the inspection of your timing belt, Silvhorn Automotive technicians will look for cracks or stripping that indicate it’s time for belt replacement.
-Typically, timing belts should be replaced every 60,000 to 86,000 kilometers (or 50,000 to 60,000 thousand miles).
+Typically, timing belts should be replaced every 60,000 to 86,000 kilometres (or 50,000 to 60,000 thousand miles).

 Serpentine belts, also known as drive belts, provide power to the air conditioning compressor, power steering pump, cooling fan, air injection pump, and more.